 State and Local Sales Tax: 0%

-Shopping in the tri-state area of New York, New Jersey, and Connecticut won't net you any sales tax-free savings, but jump onto I-95 and head down to Delaware for 0% sales tax, statewide and locally.
+Shopping in the tri-state area of New York, New Jersey, and Connecticut won't net you any sales tax-free savings (unless you shop during the Connecticut tax holiday), but jump onto I-95 and head down to Delaware for 0% sales tax, statewide and locally.
 For proof that Delaware lawmakers are proud of the sales-tax-absent culture, consider that road signage upon entering the first U.S. state reads, "Welcome to Delaware: Home of Tax-Free Shopping."

 Don't believe us?
 Take a look at this picture.

 State and Local Sales Tax: 0% (with exceptions)